vladfilipro/apigeon/docs/content.md

 --------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------
 [Configuration](https://github.com/vladfilipro/apigeon/blob/master/docs/configuration.md)           | How to configure Apigeon
 [Request extensions](https://github.com/vladfilipro/apigeon/blob/master/docs/request_extensions.md) | Information on how Apigeon mutates the request object: [http.IncomingMessage](https://nodejs.org/api/http.html#http_class_http_incomingmessage) object
-Routes                                                                                              | Detailed information on the `Route Class` as well as detailed information on how they work
-Renderer                                                                                            | Detailed information on renderers and guides on creating custom renderers
+[Renderer](https://github.com/vladfilipro/apigeon/blob/master/docs/renderer.md)                     | Detailed information on renderers and guides on creating custom renderers
 Driver                                                                                              | Detailed information on drivers and guides on creating custom drivers
 Error                                                                                               | Detailed information on the `Error Class` as well as detailed information on how they work
+Routes                                                                                              | Detailed information on the `Route Class` as well as detailed information on how they work

 ## Middlewares